winkerVSbecks/winkerVSbecks/README.md

-### Hello 👋🏽
+### Hello, I'm Varun 👋🏽

-My name is Varun.
 I help organizations elevate their design maturity level by adopting more sophisticated design and development practices.
 With a background in engineering and creative coding, I specialize in design systems and computational design.
 Originally from New Delhi, I currently live in Toronto and am the Director of UI Architecture at [Rangle.io](https://rangle.io).
 In my spare time, I like to experiment with generative art, making triangles and other playful experiences for the web.

 - 😄 Pronouns: he/him
 - 🌏 Website: https://varun.ca